geoffroymounier/step-form/README.md

 Eventually the data is stored as a json element in redux, for sake of accessing it through the app.

+the user data object is console logged in the final step "Done"

 ## Style
-sass files were preferred over Styled-component due to the size of the file and because effect of props on component style is not overwhelming
+sass files were preferred over Styled-component due to the size of the file and because there is few transformation of style depending on props.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).